Caroline Nordengrip: Politics

-Nordengrip is a native of Bollebygd where she has sat on the local council for the SD.
-She has also served as the party's national ombudsman.
+Nordengrip is a native of Bollebygd.
+She served in the Swedish Army after leaving school before working as a lorry driver.
+She has sat on the local council for the SD in Bollebygd and has also served as the party's national ombudsman.
 She has cited concerns about security, transport and the countryside as her main reasons for getting involved in politics.
-In parliament, Nordengrip has called for harsher penalties against convicted pedophiles.
+While in parliament, Nordengrip called for harsher penalties against convicted child molesters, including chemical castration.